groskwik/splitpdf/README.md

-# PDF Page Splitter Script
+# SplitPDF: PDF Page Splitter Script

 This Python script splits each page of a PDF document vertically into two separate pages.
 It utilizes the [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/) library (imported as `fitz`) to handle PDF operations.